Bonds and ISAs Compared

-- ISAs are essentially savings accounts that allow you to save up to a certain amount each year tax free (in February 2020, the ISA allowance is £20,000, but this may increase in 2020/21).
+- ISAs are essentially savings accounts that allow you to save up to a certain amount each year tax free (the current ISA allowance is £20,000.
 The savings can be held in cash (a cash ISA) or stocks and shares (investment ISA).
 There are also more specialised ISAs available, e.g. for those saving for a first home, a Lifetime ISA).

 Most bonds come with a guaranteed rate of interest that will be paid to you in regular instalments (fixed interest bonds), while others pay a variable rate of interest, linked to a specific index such as the Bank of England base rate (tracker bonds).
 Cash ISAs may be fixed-rate or variable rate.

 Bonds v ISAs: which is better?

 This will depend on what you want from a savings account and your motivations for opening one, your appetite for risk, and your tax status.
 For example, if you want easy access to your money at all times but want to benefit from a generous tax free allowance, a cash ISA may be best for you.

 If you are confident that you won’t need access to your savings in the medium term, a fixed-rate bond may offer a higher rate of return than an instant-access cash ISA.
 However, a bond may not offer as compelling a potential return on investment as an investment ISA.

 A key decision you will need to make in this case is whether you are comfortable with the higher risks associated with stocks and shares, as an investment ISA is subject to the whims of the stock market.